zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-overview.md

 ## Installing Liferay Commerce

-Liferay offers several methods of installing Liferay Commerce.
+There are several methods of installing Liferay Commerce.

 ### Using a Docker Image

-The latest version Liferay Commerce is available as a docker image.
+The latest version Liferay Commerce is available as a Docker image.
 See [Using Liferay Commerce Docker Image](./using-the-liferay-commerce-docker-image.md) for more information.

 ### Using a Bundle